 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015

-From 1st October 2015, The Smoke and Carbon Monoxide Alarm (England) Regulations2015 require both smoke alarms and carbon monoxide alarms to be installed in rented residential accommodation.
+From 1st October 2015.
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 require both smoke alarms and carbon monoxide alarms are installed in rented residential accommodation.

 The Regulations apply to both houses and flats.
 Failure to comply can lead to a civil penalty being imposed of up to £5,000.

 Requirement for Smoke Alarms

 During any period on or after 1st October 2015 while the premises are occupied under a tenancy (or licence).